This recipe for Air Fryer Egg Bites comes together super-fast with minimal prep and cleanup!

 2. Whisk the eggs until they are light and fluffy.

-3. Stir in the remaining ingredients (per recipe below) and pour the mixture into silicone molds.
+3. Stir in the remaining ingredients (per the recipe below) and pour the mixture into silicone molds.

 4. Stir egg bites halfway through cooking.